 Agriculture and Food Security

 Highly variable rainfall and frequent droughts have a negative impact on Burkina Faso’s agricultural harvest, which often causes food shortages across the country.
-Because Burkina Faso is landlocked, commercial farmers face high costs when trading internationally.
-USAID is working to transform agricultural production in order to both strengthen the food supply and increase incomes from agricultural activity.
-This program includes efforts to:
+USAID and the Millennium Challenge Corporation are working to transform agricultural production in order to both strengthen the food supply and increase incomes from agricultural activity.

 Literacy levels are very low in Burkina Faso, and primary education still does not reach all children.
 As part of a Millennium Challenge Corporation project, we are working to increase the number of students in primary school.
 Although the program will benefit both girls and boys, we make special efforts to address the additional challenges faced by girls.